From Plan to Action: How Well Do Agents Follow the Plan?: Standard Plan Compliance and Violation

 \subsubsection{Contributing Factors to Plan Compliance/Violation}

 \textbf{Fine-tuning paradigm.} Depending on the LLM, agents may skip specific plan phases, perform them in a different order, or exhibit out-of-plan actions.
-Except for \devstral, \SA with other LLMs tends to \emph{skip} Reproduction (illustrated by lower presence of Reproduction phase in Figure~\ref{fig:compliance-sankey}). \SA with DeepSeek models often prioritizes Reproduction to Navigation.
-We investigate this under a controlled setting in RQ2~(\S\ref{sec:rq2-noplan}).
+Except for \devstral, \SA with other LLMs tends to \emph{skip} Reproduction (less presence in Figure~\ref{fig:compliance-sankey}). \SA with DeepSeek models often performs Reproduction before Navigation.
+RQ2~(\S\ref{sec:rq2-noplan}) investigates this under a controlled setting.
 This also motivates modifying the plan by removing some steps~(\S\ref{subsec-rq3-remove-plan}) to further investigate plan compliance across models.

 \textbf{Context window pressure.} As trajectories grow, the initial plan must compete with an increasingly long history of thoughts, tool calls, file contents, and error messages, which can make the plan less salient later in execution.
 Deviation is further encouraged by the agent's locally-conditioned decision process, in which each action is chosen primarily based on the current context and recent tool feedback rather than explicit adherence to the original global workflow.
 We further investigate this speculation in RQ5 by frequent plan reminders~(\S\ref{subsubsec:with-reminder}).